mtgordon/CBUConcerto2022/README.md

 ## 6.3 - Easy Markdown Editing

-This section will explain how to set up  VS code for efficiently editing markdown documents.
+This section will explain how to set up  VSCode for efficiently editing markdown documents.
 This is particularly useful for editing the README.md file in GitHub and adding new documentation.

 Any images you want to add to a markdown document can be referred to with relative file paths.
 This is another reason why editing the README.md locally is nice, as adding new images is really easy (all of the relative file paths are the same locally as they are in the GitHub).

 ### 6.3.1 - Installing Extensions

 The first extension, "Markdown" by starkwang, will provide nice syntax highlighting when editing markdown documents.
-Search for it in the VS code extensions library and install it.
+Search for it in the VSCode extensions library and install it.

-Another extension on the VS code market can create a live-updating preview of a Markdown document.
+Another extension on the VSCode market can create a live-updating preview of a Markdown document.
 This extension is called "Markdown All in One" by Yu Zhang.
-Search for it in the VS code extension library and install it.
+Search for it in the VSCode extension library and install it.

 Once both of these extensions are installed, you should be able to open a preview of the current markdown document in a side pane by pressing `ctrl+k` followed by `v`.
 Alternatively you can open the 'View' tab, select 'Command Palette', and type 'Open Preview to the Side'.